secretstache/static-boilerplate_v2/readme.md

 ### Setup

 - Clone this repository
-- Navigate to the project folder and run `npm install`
+- Navigate to the project folder and run `yarn`
-- Run `npm link`
-- Run `npm start` to run Gulp.
+- Run `yarn start` to run Gulp.
 Your finished site will be created in a folder called `dist`, viewable at this URL:

 ```
 http://localhost:8000